mhsheikhi/netdevops-enterprise-network/README.md

 @thesis{sheikhi2026netdevops,
   author   = {Mohammad Hossein Sheikhi}, title    = {A Unified Approach to Network Design, Purpose-Driven Automation
-              with Ansible, and Monitoring Implementation with Zabbix in a Small Enterprise Environment}, school   = {Salman Farsi University of Kazerun}, type     = {Bachelor's Thesis}, year     = {2026},
+              of Operational Scenarios with Ansible, and Monitoring Implementation with Zabbix in a Small Organization}, school   = {Salman Farsi University of Kazerun}, type     = {Bachelor's Thesis}, year     = {2026},